Haxhi Ballgjini

 Haxhi Ballgjini (born 15 June 1958) is a former Albanian footballer who played for Dinamo Tirana, Partizani Tirana, Vllaznia Shkodër and Partizani Tirana and Lokomotiva Durrës, as well as the Albania national team.

 International career

 He made his debut for Albania in a November 1976 friendly match against Algeria and earned a total of 15 caps, scoring 1 goal.
 His final international was a February 1985 FIFA World Cup qualification match against Greece.

 Managerial career

 Ballgjini managed hometown club Teuta to their first and only league title in 1994.

 Personal life

 His older brother Shyqyri Ballgjini also played for Albania and they were the first brothers to play for the national side together in 1981 against Finland.

+He is currently single.
+We don't have much information about He's past relationship and any previous engaged.
+According to our Database, He has no children.